dynatrace-oss/barista/src/lib/form-field/README.md

 Custom content (like buttons, icons, loading-spinners) can be included before and after the input tag, as a prefix or suffix.
 It will be included within the visual container that wraps the form control.
 Adding the `dtPrefix` directive to an element inside the `<dt-form-field>` will designate it as the prefix.
 Similarly, adding `dtSuffix` will designate it as the suffix.
-**NOTE:** Prefix & suffix is still WIP.
-We need to update the styles once no-border buttons, small buttons and icons are in place.

 *Example:*